unahouExosite/docs/portals/README.md

 ##### Request

 * Request body is empty.
-The domain name in the HTTP request is used to indicate which domain’s portals should be listed.
+The domain name in the HTTP request is used to determine which domain’s portals should be listed.
 * Requires authentication.

 ##### Response

-* `200 OK`: Returned if the caller user has permission to list portal, and along with a JSON array of portal objects.
+* `200 OK`: Returned if the caller has permission to list Portal, and along with a JSON array of [Portal objects](#portal-object).
 Portal objects contain the following keys:
-    * `"name"` - Portal name
+    * `"name"` - Portal name.
-    * `"domain"` - Portal domain
+    * `"domain"` - Portal domain.
-    * `"key"` - Portal CIK (returned only if user has "owner" or "manager" level access to the portal)
+    * `"key"` - Portal CIK (returned only if user has "owner" or "manager" level access to the Portal).
-    * `"rid"` - Portal resource ID
+    * `"rid"` - Portal resource ID.
-    * `"role"` - User’s role for this portal.
+    * `"role"` - User’s role for this Portal.
 Possible values are:
-        * `"owner"` - user is the portal’s direct owner
+        * `"owner"` - user is the Portal’s direct owner.
-        * `"manager"` - user has manager access to the portal.
-This role grants the same rights as owner.
-A role of `"manager"` indicates the portal is not a child client of this user in the One Platform hierarchy.
-Once you have a key to the portal the distinction is not important to the API, though.
+        * `"manager"` - user has manager access to the Portal.
+This role grants the same rights as the owner.
+A role of `"manager"` indicates the Portal is not a child client of this user in the One Platform hierarchy.
+Though once you have a key to the Portal, the distinction is not important to the API.
-* `403 Forbidden`: Returned if the caller user is not authenticated.
+* `403 Forbidden`: Returned if the caller is not authenticated.

 ##### Example